Skip to main content

 • Unsatisfactory: Teacher candidates who do not demonstrate satisfactory performance receive a grade of “U” (unsatisfactory), which carries no credit

-The teacher candidate can be removed at any time during the student teaching experience if:
+The teacher candidate can be removed at any time during the student teaching experience and receive a grade of “unsatisfactory” if:

-• the college supervisor, mentor teacher, program/department coordinator or building administrator determines that the teacher candidate’s performance is not satisfactory and that minimal competence cannot be achieved or,
+• the university supervisor, mentor teacher, program/department coordinator or building administrator determines that the teacher candidate’s performance is not satisfactory, and that minimal competence for completing the placement cannot be achieved and/or,

 • in the judgment of these individuals, the teacher candidate’s presence in the classroom is a detriment to the public-school class